nefelim4ag/Entropy_Calculation/README.md

 Schanon int entropy: 510/512 ~= 99.660975%

 ###
+# You can also run over big files like VM images, videos, etc
+# (file cached in page cache)
+~$ make && ./entropy_calc 4 ~/Public/W10x64.1703.iso | grep -iv  compress
+make: Nothing to be done for 'default'.
+Perf: 983 ms ~ 4325.186706MB/s

+###
 # Run performance test script
 # Performance test will measure initialization time
 # And remove it from run time of tests